 When a 2-slope model is applied to the results, a biphasic response is noted.
 Following a significant decline in GFR over the first 4 months in the low protein group, which may represent an acute hemodynamic response due to precipitous drop in intra-glomerular capillary pressure, the slope of the rate of loss of GFR was lower over the remainder of the study.
 Long-term analysis of the low protein subgroup revealed a trend towards decreased kidney failure and mortality.

 A meta-analysis of randomized trials compared different levels of protein intake for at least 1 year on progression of known renal disease.
 Encompassing 10 studies and 2000 patients in the analysis, reduction of protein intake (0.6 - 0.8 g/kg body weight per day) led to a statistically significant 31% reduction in the occurrence of renal death when compared to unrestricted dietary protein intake.
 Beyond beneficial effects on slowing progression of renal disease, moderating protein intake may have beneficial effects on over-all CVD risk by ameliorating many of the downstream metabolic complications including metabolic acidosis, hyperphosphatemia, and hyperkalemia.

 High fruit/fiber diet

 Diets rich in plant and fruit content are associated with reduced incidence of CVD, the benefit being ascribed to increased fiber intake as well as potassium.
-The AHA recommendation for a daily intake of 4700 mg, or 120 mEq of elemental K+, represents a three-fold increase over daily recommended allowance for patients with underlying renal disease.
+The AHA recommendation for a daily intake of 4700 mg, or 120 mEq of elemental K+, represents a three-fold increase over the daily recommended allowance for patients with underlying renal disease.
 As GFR declines, the ability of the kidneys to handle a K+ load is compromised.
-While aldosterone is normally a key regulator of renal K+ excretion, this compensatory mechanisms is often blunted by the concomitant use of RAAS antagonists.
+While aldosterone is normally a key regulator of renal K+ excretion, this compensatory mechanism is often blunted by the concomitant use of RAAS antagonists.

 Fatty food consumption